-The tower at 430 Pitt Street, designed by BVN, will feature a sloping landscaped roof designed to be a visual extension of Belmore Park to the south, as well as a through-site link envisioned as a “vibrant laneway” on the eastern side of the site.
+The tower at 430 Pitt Street, designed by BVN, will feature a sloping landscaped roof designed to be a visual extension of Belmore Park to the south.

 Sydney council granted a stage one development application for a mixed-use building envelope at the site in 2015, at which point the developer was considering “various possible residential uses.”

 The site was slated for a Holiday Inn in 2017, but on 16 May 2019 the Intercontinental Hotels Group announced the building would house a hotel from its more upmarket Voco franchise.

 “…as the growing precinct continues to develop and there is more of a need for quality accommodation options for business and leisure travellers in Sydney CBD, it became clear that it was taking shape as an upscale hotel with a very distinctive character,” the company said in a statement.

 The hotel will have 301 rooms, a restaurant and bar.
 The sloping roof will incorporate a significant landscape strategy and is being billed as a “green waterfall.”
 The firm behind the green roof proposal is 360 Degrees Landscape Architect.